Patagonia Quandary - Women's Review

 We don't have any durability concerns during our testing, nor did we find any common issues when looking through other online reviews.
 Overall this seems like a well-made option that should hold up to the rigors of the trail.

-Should they fit you well and you don't notice the inseams chaffing, the Patagonia Quandary is a good pair of hiking pants.
-The material is a nice weight, thick enough to hold up to some wear and tear but light enough to breathable.
+Should they fit you well and you don't notice the inseams chafing, the Patagonia Quandary is a good pair of hiking pants.
+The material is a nice weight, thick enough to hold up to some wear and tear but light enough to breathe.